Learn Python with Talk Python's 270 hours of courses

 18:58 KENNEDY: Probably not enough Sunscreen that can help you with that one?

-19:03 KENNEDY: Yeah, that's that's one of the sad things from me about all of this space stuff I really wish.
+19:03 KENNEDY: Yeah, that's one of the sad things from me about all of this space stuff I really wish.
 It's just so big that it's just really challenging to, actually explore it.
 Interact with it, measure it.
 Then even if you do get measurements back, it's like, "Well, that was 100 years ago."
 It will take 100 years to send them a message.

 19:24 VINSEN: Well we've only got to wait four years.
 Last year or the year before.
 I took out a bunch of primary school students.
 We talked the European Space Agency into lending us their dish and we sent messages to Alpha centauri.